tnhu/kanji/README.md

 Kanji binds non-delegable events to target elements directly.
 This approach helps to boost performance but results a downside: When a component which has non-delegable actions is detached from the page, all bound handlers are lost.
 When it's attached to the page again, it's developers' duty to tell Kanji to re-initialize the component by sending a `'com:init'` notification manually.

-A component has non-delegable events must specify `lazy="false"` in order to get its actions bound correctly.
+A component has non-delegable actions is initialized automatically without the need of specifying `lazy="false"`.

 #### Kanji internal notifications